kwikius/mixer_lang/README.md

 The type of the volatile is deduced as with normal symbols from the type of its ***ConstInitialiserExpression***.
 The volatiles value is initialised with the initialiser expression **which expression must be a constant**.
-The volatile symbol will not be constant however so constant folding will not be done on a volatile symbol In other aspects the symbol is just like other symbols.
+The volatile symbol will not be constant however so constant folding will not be done on a volatile symbol.
+In other aspects the symbol is just like other symbols.

 Note: There will also be an option to not allow volatile symbols in a script